 Can dahlias get too much sun?

-Dahlias can get too much direct sun and wilt or become sunscalded as a result.
+Dahlias can get too much direct sun and wilt or become sunscalded.

-Light-colored, scarred, and dried-out foliage is a sign of too much light exposure.
+Light-colored, scarred, and dried-out foliage indicates too much light exposure.

 Do dahlias prefer morning or afternoon sun?

-Morning sun is better for Dahlias because it’s not as drying or intense.
+The morning sun is better for Dahlias because it’s less drying or intense.
 Since these plants prefer moist soil, they aren’t big fans of the afternoon sun.